stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Otherwise, the full cost of the first night's stay will be chargeable.

-      Payment pre-authorisation will be taken 7 days prior to your stay.
+      Payment for the first night will be taken 7 days prior to your stay.
     title: Cancellation Policy
 ---